stephen-hill/base58-password-generator/README.md

 8SUjt9MnDCpJmaefFjpL86snG9TgWSzp2jA2YxAAc2bw
 ```

 By default, it will generate a 32bit password.
-You can specifiy the number of bits in as a parameter:
+You can specifiy the number of bits as a parameter:

 ```bash
 $ newpassword 128